Kennetha Frye, Ph.D.

 Michelle Blose, M.S.

 Michelle is a fifth year doctoral student in the clinical psychology program at Nova Southeastern University in Fort Lauderdale, Florida specializing in neuropsychology.
 She obtained her Bachelor of Arts in neuroscience and psychology from Thiel College.
-She is currently an intern at Bay Pines VA in their neuropsychology track.
-She just completed her practicum rotation at the Memorial Rehabilitation Institute where she provides both psychological and neuropsychological services to patients with a stroke, TBI, spinal cord injury, and other neurological or chronic medical condition.
+She is currently a predoctoral intern at Bay Pines VA in their neuropsychology track.
+She completed her last practicum rotation at the Memorial Rehabilitation Institute where she provided both psychological and neuropsychological services to patients with a stroke, TBI, spinal cord injury, and other neurological or chronic medical condition.
 Her previous rotations were at a substance use clinic, Healthy Lifestyles: Guided Self-Change, and at the Neuropsychology Assessment Center.
 She has completed two externships, including a residential living program for persons with Alzheimer’s and other related dementias and a facility that uses Deep Brain Stimulation and other neuromodulation, as well as comprehensive, coordinated care for neurological disorders.
-Michelle’s directed study examines the relationship between cerebral blood flow, borderline personality disorder symptomatology, and age.
+Michelle’s dissertation examined the relationship between cerebral blood flow, borderline personality disorder symptomatology, and age.
 As communications chair, Michelle manages and updates Section 10’s website, Facebook, listserv, and quarterly newsletters.

 Victoria E. Cosgrove, Ph.D.